 Address: 925 Robbers Cave Rd Suite B, Lincoln, NE 68502

 Lincoln’s oldest tourist destination doubles as the only thing to do underground.
-Since 1864, Robber’s Cave has given insight to explorers as to what is going on beneath us.
+Since 1864, Robber’s Cave has given explorers insight into what is happening beneath us.
 The cave itself is listed on the National Register of Historic Places.

-If this sounds like a great time, there are cave tour guides ready to help you explore Lincoln from a different perspective.
+If this sounds like a great time, cave tour guides are ready to help you explore Lincoln from a different perspective.
 Robber’s Cave Tours won the 2022 Outstanding Nebraska Tourism Attraction of the Year.